Chainze/ChainzeBnb/README.md

 }
 ```

-For more, see the [examples](https://github.com/Bode/Bode/tree/master/examples) and [tests](https://github.com/Bode/Bode/tree/master/tests) directories.
+For more, see the [examples](https://github.com/Chainze/Chainze/tree/master/examples) and [tests](https://github.com/Chainze/Chainze/tree/master/tests) directories.

 ## Architecture

-Bode uses a unified runtime that translates your program logic into native operations for BNB Smart Chain, Chainze, and other BNB-compatible networks.
+Chainze uses a unified runtime that translates your program logic into native operations for BNB Smart Chain, Chainze, and other BNB-compatible networks.
 The framework handles:

 - **Cross-chain account management**: Seamless state synchronization across BNB networks
 - **Token bridging**: Automatic BEP-20 token creation and management across all chains